 Plenary Discussion:

 A number of questions and issues were raised and Philips and Siemens asked for the reinstatement of WT9.
-Interdigital commented that there are also some RAN dependencies and suggested to postpone this.
+MediaTek commented that there are also some RAN dependencies and suggested to postpone this.
 This was postponed and may be further discussed off-line and in SA WG2.

 Status: Postponed.